 The purpose of our Anti-Corruption Policy is to help ensure compliance by the company with the US Foreign Corrupt Practices Act of 1977 and other relevant anti-corruption laws, including laws in the countries where we operate.

 This policy recognizes the vital role of stakeholder engagement.
 The policy calls for collaboration with communities, including indigenous populations, to minimize and mitigate adverse impacts and cultivate opportunities to maximize benefits.

 This policy outlines our duty to minimize the impact of our operations on the environment using risk management strategies based on valid data and sound science and, where practicable, to protect and enhance the quality of the environment in areas where we operate.
 The policy also includes commitments to achieve ISO 14001 certification at all operating facilities, support biodiversity programs in operational areas, and remediate sites for which we are responsible.

 This policy outlines our dedication to respecting and promoting human rights wherever we do business.
-We respect the rights of all individuals, including employees, suppliers, community members and others who may be potentially impacted by our business.
+We respect the rights of all individuals, including employees, business partners, community members and others who may be potentially impacted by our business.
 The policy requires us to conduct business in a manner consistent with the United Nations Guiding Principles on Business and Human Rights.

 We are committed to producing and sourcing minerals and metals responsibly.
 Respecting human rights and preventing bribery, fraud and corruption are cornerstones of this commitment.
 Our Responsible Sourcing of Minerals Policy describes our commitment to implementing the OECD Guidelines for Responsible Mineral Supply Chains in Conflict-Affected and High-Risk Areas.